Clean Air

 Why is clean air important?

-Public health researchers estimate that 7 million people across the planet die prematurely every year due to air pollution from coal, oil, and gas.
+Public health researchers estimate that seven million people across the planet die prematurely every year due to air pollution from coal, oil, and gas.
 From asthma and bronchitis to heart disease and strokes, the health impacts of polluted air can be severe.

 Redlining, racist zoning practices, and other factors have disproportionately put people of color and low-income neighborhoods near or downwind from the sources of air pollution.
-Cleaning up our air is critical for reducing health disparities and improving quality of life for all our communities.
+Cleaning up our air is critical for reducing health disparities and improving the quality of life for all our communities.

 Victory!